rachelvansciver/SAACO3/storage/EFS.md

 ### One Zone
 - one AZ
 - good for dev
-- compatible with infrequent acess ( for up to 90% in savings)
+- compatible with infrequent access ( for up to 90% in savings)
 - backup enabled by default